vadz/kevinlocke.name/_posts/2013-01-12-postgresql-cascading-delete-trigger-visibility.markdown

 ---
 If a delete trigger is fired on a table due to an `ON DELETE CASCADE` action, will the trigger see the rows in the parent table which triggered the cascade?
+Will a trigger on the originating table see rows in the child tables?
 Does it matter if the trigger is a "before" or an "after" trigger?
 The answer to these questions was not immediately obvious to me, and my half-minute of searching didn't find a clear answer, so I have written this post to remind myself and others what happens in PostgreSQL 9.1.

 <!--more-->